WaylonWalker/waylonwalker.com/pages/blog/about.md

 ---

 👋 Hi, I am Waylon Walker.
-I Love creating things on the web, learning, and teaching others.
+Husband, Father of two, and creator things on the web, learning, and teaching others.
 I created my blogging platform from scratch to learn about building tools with pluggy and diskcache.
 I was frustrated with long build times, black holes of node modules, bloated pages, and a lack of built in SEO tools.

-I am currently a Data Analytics team lead where I do a lot of code review, pair programming, infrastructure, CI/CD, and devops.
-I build data pipelines with pandas and the fantasic kedro framework.
+I am a Senior Software Engineer specializing in building data pipelines and web platforms with python.